Glass Garage Doors Buying Guide

 If you’re considering a residential carriage house garage door for your home, AAA Garage Door is a full-service company that provides quality residential Clopay® doors and LiftMaster openers.
 After you choose a garage door to complement the style of your home, we’ll discuss the next steps of the installation process, including scheduling annual inspections and repairing worn-out parts over the years.

 What Are Carriage House Garage Doors?

 Carriage house collection garage doors reflect the design of a traditional barn or stable door, giving your home’s exterior a mid-century modern appearance.
 While carriage-style doors complement rustic homes, they also provide a pleasant contrast to contemporary ones.
-This carriage house style door will boost your home’s curb appeal with a versatile design and enhance its energy efficiency with its layers of insulation.
+This carriage house style door will boost your home’s curb appeal with a versatile design and enhance its energy efficiency depending on the insulation options you choose.

-Even though original carriage house doors were wooden, we offer other low-maintenance options for your garage door, including steel and wood composite, besides natural wood.
-You could also design your garage door to look like an old-fashioned carriage door with elegant window treatments and decorative hardware.
+Even though original carriage house doors were wood doors, we offer other low-maintenance options for your garage door, including steel and wood composite, besides natural wood garage doors.
+You could also design your garage door to look like an old-fashioned carriage door with elegant window designs and decorative lift handles and other hardware.

 How Do Carriage House Garage Doors Open?

 The original design of carriage house doors featured intricately carved wooden panel doors and wrought-iron hardware.
 Metal hinges on the ends of the entryway gave it the ability to swing out and make space for horse-drawn carriages.
 Modern carriage house garage doors still have the same design, but with a more updated operating system to accommodate automated vehicles.